- Associate Professor

 - (314) 935-4344

-Lerone currently serves on the American Academy of Religion Steering Committee for the Afro-American Religious History Group as well as the Committee on Teaching and Learning.
-In the past, he has worked as a research consultant for continuing education and recidivism at New York’s Sing Sing State Prison as well as an instructor at Georgia’s Metro State Prison.
-His commentary and writing have appeared in popular media outlets such as CNN, Religion Dispatches, Charisma, The Saint Louis Post-Dispatch, as well as The Atlanta Journal Constitution.
+Martin has served as a research consultant for continuing education and recidivism at New York’s Sing Sing State Prison, as well as an instructor at Georgia’s Metro State Prison.
+Currently he is an instructor at the Missouri Eastern Correctional Center.
+His commentary and writing have appeared in popular media outlets including The New York Times, The Washington Post, The Boston Globe, and CNN.

 He is writing a book on the relationship between religion, the FBI, and national security in American history to be published by Princeton University Press.